Serendi-pity1995/Concept-for-Performance-Prediction-of-AI-Applications-on-Heterogeneous-Edge-Devices/README.md

-# DPU on PYNQ
+# Concept for Performance Prediction of AI Applications on Heterogeneous Edge Devices

+This repository includes relevant programm and codes from thesis Concept for Performance Prediction of AI Applications on Heterogeneous Edge Devices

-This repository holds the PYNQ DPU overlay.
-Specifically, the Vitis AI DPU is included in the accompanying bitstreams with example training and inference notebooks ready to run on PYNQ enabled platforms.
+This repository mainly holds the PYNQ DPU overlay.
+The Vitis AI DPU is included in the accompanying bitstreams.
+It can run on PYNQ enabled platforms.
-Steps are also included to rebuild the designs in Vitis and can be ported onto PYNQ-enabled Zynq Ultrascale+ boards.

-In this repository, we currently support the following boards:

-* Ultra96
-* ZCU104
-* KV260
+Here, this repository supports Ultra96 board.

 Other Zynq Ultrascale+ boards may be supported with few adjustments.
 This repository supports Vitis AI 1.4.0.